 History of UNC PressPublishing Excellence Since 1922

-For ninety years, the University of North Carolina Press has earned national and international recognition for quality books and the thoughtful way they are published.
+For over ninety years, the University of North Carolina Press has earned national and international recognition for quality books and the thoughtful way they are published.
 A fundamental commitment to publishing excellence defines UNC Press, made possible our community of publishing professionals, authors, advisors, and by the generous support of individual and institutional donors who created its endowment.

 Our History Bears Repeating In 1922, on the campus of the nation's oldest state university, thirteen distinguished educators and civic leaders met to charter a publishing house.
 Their creation, the University of North Carolina Press, was the first university press in the South and one of the first in the nation.
 Today, the Press is an affiliate of the 16-campus UNC system, and its purpose remains to advance scholarship and to serve the people of the state and the region.

 From Our Vantage Point, We Can See For Miles And Miles Our publishing perspective is at once local, national, and international, extending from our office in Chapel Hill across North Carolina and around the globe.
 We proudly publish the best work on a variety of subjects by scholars and writers from all across the nation.
 Today, the UNC Press imprint is recognized worldwide as a mark of publishing excellenceboth in what we publish and in how we publish it.

 UNC Press books explore important questions, spark lively debates, generate ideas, and move fields of inquiry forward.
 They illuminate the life of the mind.
 With more than 4,000 titles published and almost 1,500 titles still in print, UNC Press produces books that endure.